Capstone-robotics-at-home/Intergration/README.md

   * YOLO model should be put into it.
 Model for different applications have uploaded to our Google drive.(Mujoco, matplotlib, real_world)
   * The target directory (Mujoco or Jetbot) should be changed
   * Some constant (like turnning angle, Astar ratio) might need to be be changed according to physical measurement
+* The conclusion file in the conclusion folder is recommended to be checked if you are new to this.

 # Run the video_real.py file
 * It can get picture from jpg/png or window_capture or camera.